 When my first born was very young, I was told that unless a child cries, they are not truly repentant.
 This false teacher convinced me that caring for my child spiritually meant making her feel bad.

 So when my daughter got into trouble, if she didn’t cry, I would scold and shame her until she cried.
 Even if she apologized it wasn’t enough.

 Fortunately God transformed my thinking and I believed that she could learn and change her behavior without shame and tears.
 I stopped trying to make her cry and became a more godly parent.

 God does not condemn us.
 He does not ask us for tears and promises to do better or to “fix” things.
 So how does He lead us to repentance?

 Our good Father uses the opposite tactic of what I was using.
 As Paul says, “do you despise the riches of his goodness, forbearance, and patience, not knowing that the goodness of God leads you to repentance?”
 (Romans 2:4).

-Correcting with Christ-like kindness, mercy, and gentleness is a powerful motivator towards repentance.
+Correcting with mercy, kindness, and gentleness is a powerful motivator towards repentance.